Vinyl windows are one of the most popular types of windows on homes around the country and right here in Fort Wayne, IN.

 The Do’s and Don’ts of Vinyl Window Maintenance

-The good news is vinyl windows don’t require a lot of maintenance.
+The good news is these window types don’t require a lot of maintenance.
 With very little TLC, they will serve you and your home for decades.
 The even better news is that the maintenance they do need is very, very simple.

 - Use an everyday glass cleaner to clean the windows regularly.

-- Clean the interior vinyl frame with warm soapy water.
+- Clean the interior vinyl frame material with warm soapy water.

-- A few times a year, clean the outside of your vinyl window frames with soapy water.
+- A few times a year, clean the outside of your vinyl window frame material with soapy water.

 - Easily remove dirt and dust from the window tracks using a soft dry cloth.